-All references in Sections 302A.471 and 302A.473 of the Minnesota Act to a "shareholder" are to a record holder of shares of common stock as to which dissenters' rights are asserted by such common stockholder.
-A person having beneficial ownership of shares of common stock that are held of record in the name of another person, such as a broker, nominee, trustee or custodian, must act promptly to cause the record holder to follow the steps summarized below properly and in a timely manner in order to perfect whatever dissenters' rights such beneficial owner may have.
+All references in Sections 302A.471 and 302A.473 of the Minnesota Act to a "shareholder" are to a record holder of shares of Petro common stock who asserts dissenters' rights.
+A person having beneficial ownership of shares of Petro common stock that are held of record in the name of another person, such as a broker, nominee, trustee or custodian, must act promptly to cause the record holder to follow the steps summarized below properly and in a timely manner in order to perfect whatever dissenters' rights a beneficial owner may

-Common stockholders who desire to exercise their dissenters' rights must satisfy all of the following conditions:
+Petro common stockholders who wish to exercise their dissenters' rights under the Minnesota Act must satisfy all of the following conditions.

-A written notice of intent to demand fair value (a "Dissent Notice") for his or its shares of common stock must be delivered by such a common stockholder to Petro at the address specified below before the taking of the vote of shareholders on the acquisition proposal.
-Such Dissent Notice is in addition to and separate from any proxy or vote against the transaction proposal.
-Voting against, abstaining from voting or failing to vote on the acquisition proposal does not constitute a Dissent Notice or demand for appraisal within the meaning of the Minnesota Act.
-Only common stockholders of record as of the record date, and beneficial owners of common stock as of such date who hold through such common stockholders, are entitled to exercise dissenters' rights.

-Holders of common stock electing to exercise dissenters' rights under the Minnesota Act must not vote for the transaction proposal.
-A common stockholder's failure to vote against the acquisition proposal will not constitute a waiver of dissenters' rights.
-However, if a common stockholder returns a signed proxy but does not specify a vote against the acquisition proposal or a direction to abstain, the proxy will be voted for the acquisition proposal, which will have the effect of waiving that common stockholder's dissenters' rights.

-A common stockholder may not assert dissenters' rights as to less than all of the shares of common stock registered in such holder's name and/or beneficially owned by such common stockholder, except where shares are beneficially owned by another person but registered in such common stockholder's name.
-If a common stockholder, such as a broker, nominee, trustee or custodian, wishes to dissent with respect to shares of common stock beneficially owned by another person, such common stockholder must dissent with respect to all of such shares and must disclose the name and address of the beneficial owner on whose behalf the dissent is made.
-A beneficial owner of shares of common stock who is not the record owner of such shares may assert dissenters' rights as to shares held on such person's behalf, provided that such beneficial owner submits a written consent of the record owner to Petro at or before the time such rights are asserted.
+- (1) The common stockholder must deliver a written notice of intent to demand fair value for his shares of Petro common stock to Petro at the address specified below before the vote on the acquisition proposal.
+The notice of dissent is in addition to and separate from any proxy or vote against the acquisition proposal.
+Voting against, abstaining from voting or failing to vote on the acquisition proposal does not constitute a notice of dissent or demand for appraisal under the Minnesota Act.
+Only Petro common stockholders of record as of the record date, and beneficial owners of Petro common stock as of the record date who hold through Petro common stockholders, are entitled to exercise dissenters' rights. - (2) The common stockholder must not vote for the acquisition proposal.
+A Petro common stockholder's failure to vote against the acquisition proposal will not constitute a waiver of his dissenters' rights.
+However, if a Petro common stockholder returns a signed proxy but does not specify a vote against the acquisition proposal or a direction to abstain, the proxy will be voted for the acquisition proposal, which will have the effect of waiving that Petro common stockholder's dissenters' rights. - (3) A Petro common stockholder may not assert dissenters' rights as to less than all of the shares of Petro common stock registered in his name and/or beneficially owned by him, except where shares are beneficially owned by another person but registered in the Petro common stockholder's name.
+If a Petro common stockholder, such as a broker, nominee, trustee or custodian, wishes to dissent with respect to shares of Petro common stock beneficially owned by another person, the Petro common stockholder must dissent with respect to all of these shares and must disclose the name and address of the beneficial owner on whose behalf the dissent is made.
+A beneficial owner of shares of Petro common stock who is not the record owner of his shares may assert dissenters' rights as to shares held on his behalf, provided that the beneficial owner submits a written consent of the record owner to Petro at or before the time dissenters' rights are asserted.

-A common stockholder who elects to exercise dissenters' rights must send a Dissent Notice to Petro at the following address before the taking of the vote on the acquisition proposal: Petroleum Heat and Power Co., Inc., P.O.
+(4) A Petro common stockholder who opts to exercise dissenters' rights must send a notice of dissent to Petro at the following address before the vote on the acquisition proposal: Petroleum Heat and Power Co., Inc., P.O.
 Box 1457, Stamford, CT 06902, Attention: Treasurer.
-The Dissent Notice should specify the common stockholder's name and mailing address, the number of shares of each class of common stock owned by such common stockholder and that the common stockholder intends to demand the fair value of such shares.
+The notice of dissent should specify the Petro common stockholder's name and mailing address, the number of shares of each class of Petro common stock owned by him and that he intends to demand the fair value of the shares.